MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/country-region.md

 Microsoft Dynamics 365 for Finance and Operations includes functionality for the country/regions documented in the [Product localization and translation availability guide](https://aka.ms/ax-availabilityguide).
 This functionality is enabled based on the primary address of the active legal entity.

-This topic includes lists of resources that can help you learn more about country/region-specific solutions, updates, alerts and functionality.
+This topic includes lists of resources that can help you do the following:
+- learn more about developing country/region-specific solutions
+- getting country/region specific updates
+- submit and review regulatory alerts
+- learn how to use country/region specific functionality

 ## Developing localized solutions
 The following resources provides guidance and information that can help developers and ISVs who are creating country/region-specific customizations or are creating a solution for a country that Microsoft does not support.